Search by Provider Name

 Baker City, OR 97814

-Eligibility: Baker School District high school students to work at the store.
+Volunteers: Baker School District high school students

-Summer Hours: Monday - Wednesday 7:30am-11am and 1pm-4pm
+Summer Hours: Monday-Wednesday 7:30am-11:30am and 1pm-4pm

 MARTHA'S PANTRY